mateuszgrzelak/pogaduszki/README.md

 Authentication is done by Spring Security where details about users are stored in MongoDB.
 All messages are sending through WebSocket protocol and are stored in MongoDB.

-To download RabbitMQ and MongoDB you can use Docker.
+RabbitMQ and MongoDB can be downloaded using [Docker](https://www.docker.com/).

 ### Intallation